Comparing Implant Retained Dentures Vs. Conventional Dentures

 Know Conventional Dentures: An Overview

-Conventional or traditional dentures will completely replace your teeth in the upper and lower arch to meet your aesthetics and functional needs.
+Conventional or traditional dentures will completely replace your teeth in the upper and lower arch to meet your aesthetic and functional needs.

 Dentures

-These dentures are typically advised to remove at night to provide rest to the tissues on which the denture rests.
-Continues wearing may cause oral diseases like denture stomatitis and denture hyperplasia
+These dentures are typically advised to be removed at night to provide rest to the tissues on which the denture rests.
+Continuing to wear may cause oral diseases like denture stomatitis and denture hyperplasia.

 Complete Dentures: